aglv/HipArthroplastyTemplating/README.md

 `git tag `*`v1.2.3.4`*

 Please do not distribute untagged builds, or builds obtained through the *build* command: only distribute *archive* builds!

+You are free to push the changes you make on the *distribution* branch, and please also share your tags:

+`git push; git push --tags`